 UofSC offers a school library certification pathway through the South Carolina Department of Education, available to both teachers and non–teachers.
 Candidates without teacher certification must complete an additional 15 credits of coursework, which includes two internships: one at an elementary school and one at a secondary school.

-SC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The online master’s in library science degree is fully accredited by the American Library Association (ALA).
+- SC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-UT is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The master’s in library science online program is fully accredited by the American Library Association (ALA).
+- ECU is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges

 Greensboro, North Carolina